elementsking/get-together/README.md

 and log in with that new user
 7. Click 'Groups'
 8. Use the form to create a new Group (which can't contain spaces)
-9. you can just duplicate the window and send messages between browsers
+9. duplicate the window and send messages between browser windows

-## Development
-1. Start the services
-2. cd frontend && yarn start

 ## Known Issues
 * This app does not refresh tokens reliably at this time,